emissary-ingress/emissary/docs/user-guide/getting-started.md

      * Click the **Open Anyway** button.
      * Click the **Open** button.

-2. Move the file into your PATH (for Windows users, move it into the Windows Systems path).
+2. Move the file into your PATH (for Windows users, move it into the Windows System path).
+For Linux and MacOS,
-   * Print your PATH with `echo $PATH`
-   * For Linux and MacOS, ensure the file is executable with the command `chmod a+x /usr/local/bin/edgectl`
+   * Ensure the file is executable with the command `chmod a+x edgectl`
-   * Run the executable file with the command `./edgectl`
+   * You can view your PATH with `echo $PATH`
+   * Move the file into a directory on your path.
+For example: `sudo mv edgectl /usr/local/bin/`

 3. Now, run the following command: `edgectl install`

-    Your terminal will print something similar to the following as it provisions a load balancer, configures TLS, and provides you with an `edgestack.me` subdomain:
+    Your terminal will show you something similar to the following as the installer provisions a load balancer, configures TLS, and provides you with an `edgestack.me` subdomain:

     ```
     $ edgectl install
     -> Installing the Ambassador Edge Stack $version$.
-    -> Remote Kubernetes cluster detected.
+    Downloading images.
+(This may take a minute.)
     -> Provisioning a cloud load balancer.
-(This may take a minute, depending on your cloud provider.)
+(This may take a minute, depending on
+    your cloud provider.)
+    Your AES installation's IP address is 4.3.2.1
-    -> Automatically configuring TLS.
+    -> Automatically configuring TLS

     Please enter an email address.
-We’ll use this email address to notify you prior to domain and certification expiration [None]: john@example.com.
+We'll use this email address to notify you prior
+    to domain and certificate expiration.
+We also share this email address with
+    Let's Encrypt to acquire your certificate for TLS.
     ```

     Minikube users will see something similar to the following: